BoilerplateMVC/Backbone-Require-Boilerplate/README.markdown

    _Loader Methods_

    You will notice that the CSS files and the Require.js file are being included on the page via the `loadFiles()` method (which uses the `loadCss()` and `loadJS()` methods internally).
 Require.js does not officially support [loading CSS files](http://requirejs.org/docs/faq-advanced.html#css), which is why I included the `loadCSS()` method to asynchronously include CSS files.
-Loading CSS asynchronously also allows me the flexibilty/mechanism to load different CSS files if a user is on a mobile device.
+Loading CSS asynchronously also allows the flexibilty/mechanism to load different CSS files if a user is on a mobile/desktop device.

    I included the `loadJS()` method since the Desktop/Mobile versions of the boilerplate point Require.js to two different files.
-Including Require.js asynchronously within the `loadJS` method allowed me the flexibility to do that.
+Including Require.js asynchronously within the `loadJS` method provides the flexibility to do that.

-   **Note:** Feel free to use the `loadCSS()` and `loadJS()` methods to load any other dependencies your application may have that you do not want to use Require.js for
+   **Note:** Feel free to use the `loadCSS()` and `loadJS()` methods to load any other dependencies your application may have that you do not want to use Require.js for.

 MobileInit.js
 -------------